Prison reform: 19th century

 The American separate system attracted the attention of some reformers and led to the creation of Millbank Prison in 1816 and Pentonville prison in 1842.
 By now the end of transportation to Australia and the use of hulks was in sight and Joshua Jebb set an ambitious program of prison building with one large prison opening per year.
 The main principles were separation and hard labour for serious crimes, using treadwheels and cranks.
 However, by the 1860s public opinion was calling for harsher measures in reaction to an increase in crime which was perceived to come from the 'flood of criminals' released under the penal servitude system.
 The reaction from the committee set up under the commissioner of prisons, Colonel Edmund Frederick du Cane, was to increase minimum sentences for many offences with deterrent principles of "hard labour, hard fare, and a hard bed".
 In 1877 he encouraged Disraeli's government to remove all prisons from local government and held a firm grip on the prison system till his forced retirement in 1895.
-He also established a tradition of secrecy which lasted till the 1970s so that even magistrates and investigators were unable to see the insides of prisons.
+He also established a tradition of secrecy which lasted until the 1970s so that even magistrates and investigators were unable to see the insides of prisons.
 By the 1890s the prison population was over 20,000.

 1877–1914

 The British penal system underwent a transition from harsh punishment to reform, education, and training for post-prison life.
 The reforms were controversial and contested.
-In 1877–1914 era a series of major legislative reforms enabled significant improvement in the penal system.
+In the 1877–1914 era a series of major legislative reforms enabled significant improvement in the penal system.
 In 1877, the previously localized prisons were nationalized in the Home Office under a Prison Commission.
 The Prison Act 1898 (61 & 62 Vict. c.
 41) enabled the Home Secretary to and multiple reforms on his own initiative, without going through the politicized process of Parliament.
 The Probation of Offenders Act 1907 (7 Edw.
 7. c.
 17) introduced a new probation system that drastically cut down the prison population while providing a mechanism for transition back to normal life.
 The Criminal Justice Administration Act 1914 (4 & 5 Geo.
 5. c.
 58) required courts to allow a reasonable time before imprisonment was ordered for people who did not pay their fines.
 Previously tens of thousands of prisoners had been sentenced solely for that reason.
 The Borstal system after 1908 was organized to reclaim young offenders, and the Children Act 1908 (8 Edw.
 7. c.
 67) prohibited imprisonment under age 14, and strictly limited that of ages 14 to 16.
-The principal reformer was Sir Evelyn Ruggles-Brise. the chair of the Prison Commission.
+The principal reformer was Sir Evelyn Ruggles-Brise, the chair of the Prison Commission.